PaperMC/velocitypowered.com/docs/developers/pitfalls.md

 }
 ```

-## Using deprecated `text` 3.x APIs

-Velocity 1.1.0 has deprecated the old `text` 3.x API (located under `net.kyori.text`).
-This older version of the Adventure API (located under `net.kyori.adventure`) is only
-included for backwards compatibility and will be removed in a future release of Velocity.

-Likewise, the Velocity-specific title and boss bar methods were deprecated in favor of
-the Adventure equivalents.

 ## Audience operations not supported

 Velocity only supports sending chat messages, action bar messages, titles, and boss bars